PDC-support/pdc-intro/episodes/job-script.md

 # Exercise 2

-* You can find the job script for this exercise [here](https://github.com/PDC-support/pdc-intro/blob/master/SLURM_exercises/exercise-2.sh)
+* You can find the job script for this exercise [here](https://github.com/PDC-support/pdc-intro/blob/master/SLURM_exercises/exercise2.sh)

 * Save the script on Dardel and submit the job.
 Once the job finishes check its output.

 * Inspect the job performance data using **sacct**
-   - Use: -j <job-id> --format=JobID,JobName,Elapsed,ReqMem,MaxRSS
+   - Use: -j <job-id> --format=jobid,jobname,elapsed,reqmem,maxrss

      **Tip**: use flag "--unit=M" to see memory units in MB